Special Education Services

 Collaboration/Consultation Services - General Education Classroom(s)

-Collaboration/consultation services focus on intervention specialist and general educators working collaboratively to best meet the needs of students with disabilities.
+Collaboration/consultation services focus on intervention specialists and general educators working collaboratively to best meet the needs of students with disabilities.

 Resource Services - Intervention Classroom(s)